Temasek Holdings: Consumer and Retail

 In March 2014, Temasek purchased a 24.9% stake in AS Watson, a health and beauty retailer, for $5.7 billion.
 The company invested $468 million into the Swiss travel retailer Dufry, alongside Qatar Investment Authority and the Singapore Investment Corp (GIC) in 2015.
 In 2017, Temasek and GIC sold their combined stake of 16.2% to HNA Group.

 In 2015, Temasek participated in a $1.5 billion funding round for Airbnb.
 In 2016, Temasek led a $110 million funding round for the startup Farfetch.
 Later in the year, Temasek gained a minority stake in Moncler through an investment firm.
 In August 2017, Temasek purchased a 30% stake in the Italian streetwear brand Stone Island, which was sold to Moncler in 2021.

 In April 2018, Temasek led a $114 million funding round for Impossible Foods, a United States-based producer of plant-based products.
-It subsequently participated in two further rounds totaling $700 million in March and August 2020.
+It subsequently participated in two further rounds totalling $700 million in March and August 2020.
 Temasek led the $100 million funding round for Flywire Corporation, a global payments company, in September 2018.
 In February 2019, Temasek co-led a $400 million funding round for DoorDash during its initial public offering.
 In February 2019, Temasek invested in Zilingo.

 In September 2020, through MacRitchie Investments, Temasek invested $62 million in the Indian food delivery platform Zomato.
 In November 2020 Temasek with Creadev led a EUR140 million series C financing of French biotechnology company InnovaFeed.
 In August 2021, Temasek invested into the mobility technology platform Didi Global, and increased its holdings in Baidu, a Chinese multinational technology firm.
 However, in November 2021, Temasek had reduced its shares in Alibaba by 16%, in Didi Global by 11%, and fully divested its position in Baidu.

 In May 2022, Temasek together with Ventury Partners led a $108 million financing round for Indian startup Country Delight.
 In June 2024, Temasek and Fidelity invested $200 million in the eyewear retailer Lenskart, at an estimated valuation of $5 billion.
 In March 2025, Temasek purchased a 10% stake in Haldiram's for $1 billion.
 Temasek had increased their shares in JD.com, an online retailer, by 6.1 million in 2016, before reducing it in 2025 to under 600,000.
 The company also reduced its stake in Alibaba to 1.85 million shares in the same year.

 In December 2024, Temasek led a $210 million funding round for cloud kitchen operator Rebel Foods.
 In July 2025, Temasek increased its stake in Ermenegildo Zegna Group, an Italian luxury apparel company, to 10 per cent by purchasing 14.1 million shares for $126 million.

+In December 2025, Temasek and its subsidiary, True Light Capital, acquired a minority stake in Italian luxury fashion brand Golden Goose.